 It’s just as likely your fiscal philosophy — how you think about and use cash and credit — differs from your neighbor’s.
 Combined with the innate and acquired personality traits that make you who you are, these differences inform your investor personality.
-Your tolerance for investment risk, long-term investing objectives, inclination to socially responsible investing strategies, and more all add up to set you apart from everyone else in the market.
+Your risk tolerance, long-term investing objectives, inclination to socially responsible investing strategies, and more all add up to set you apart from everyone else in the market.

 Your investment portfolio’s composition no doubt reflects your unique investor personality, even if it’s broadly similar to portfolios owned by investors with similar time horizons, personal values, and risk tolerance scores.
 But that doesn’t mean you can’t use the same online trading and investing tools as peers whose approaches differ from your own.